Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Collège Pierre Mendès-France - Parthenay (79)

-As part of a project entitled 'Passeurs de mémoire', the 9th grade students of the Amand Brionne middle school in St Aubin d'Aubigné, in Ille-et-Vilaine, wrote letters, created an exhibition and prepared two slideshows on the study trip to Auschwitz.
+As part of a project entitled "Passeurs de mémoire", the 9th grade students of the Amand Brionne middle school in St Aubin d'Aubigné, in Ille-et-Vilaine, wrote letters, produced an exhibition and prepared two slideshows about the study tour to Auschwitz.
 All of their work was presented to the public during a testimonial evening, and the exhibition circulated in several surrounding municipalities.

-After having carried out research in groups to prepare for the study trip, the 1st year students of Amiral Ronarc'h high school in Brest created an exhibition and slideshows on Auschwitz.
+After conducting research in groups to prepare for the study tour, the students of the 1st S class at Amiral Ronarc'h high school in Brest created an exhibition and slideshows about Auschwitz.
 They then used these materials to intervene in middle school classes.

-Upon returning from the study trip to Auschwitz, the students of 1ère L of the Victor Hugo high school in Hennebont created a website and made a slideshow combining photographs and archive images.
-This slideshow was presented to 250 first-year students in May 2005, on the occasion of the visit to the establishment of Ginette Kolinka, survivor of convoy No. 71.
+On the way back from their study trip to Auschwitz, the L1 students of Victor Hugo de Hennebont high school created a website and a slideshow combining photographs and archive images.
+This slideshow was presented to 250 1st grade students in May 2005, on the occasion of the visit to the school of Ginette Kolinka, a survivor of convoy no. 71.

 Lycée Victor Hugo - Hennebont (56)